🎁 Give the gift of Extern 🎁

 If your portfolio is thin, an Externship fills the gap fast.
 Working on real projects with Wayfair or TikTok gives you concrete talking points that resonate with startup founders.
 Real experience, real team, real deliverable you can link in that cold email.

-Here's what we found still hiring as of late April 2026.
-Every listing below was verified on YC Work at a Startup or Wellfound at the time of publication.
+Here's what we found still hiring as of late May 2026.
+Every listing below was verified on YC Work at a Startup or Wellfound at the time of this update.

 Engineering and ML Roles at YC Startups